domkm/graphql-best-practices/README.md

 ### Deprecation

 Clients should prioritize removing queries that rely on deprecated fields as quickly as possible.
-The more responsive client developers are the faster server developers can be to evolve the schema to service the needs of the client.
+The more responsive front-end developers are the faster back-end developers can be to evolve the schema to service the needs of the client.

 ### Ecosystem